"Who Are You?"

 - Games were stored on a 8cm optical disc based on the DVD standard and created by Matsushita (Panasonic).
 A key difference is that the GameCube uses Constant Angular Velocity (in which the disk spins at the same speed regardless of the reading laser's position) rather than Constant Linear Velocity (in which the disc spins slower or faster depending on the reading laser's position to achieve a constant velocity of the laser beam traveling across the disc surface).
 The total storage capacity of the disc is 1.5GB.
 The three main reasons why this format was chosen was to reduce load times, to make piracy harder, and to avoid paying licensing fees to the DVD forum.

 - To store game saves and other data, the GameCube used memory cards similar to the PlayStation.
-For better or worse, cards were formatted into blocks and capacity was Color-Coded for Your Convenience.
+For better or worse, cards were formatted into blocks and capacity was Colour-Coded For Your Convenience.
 Gray came with 59 blocks, black with 251 blocks, and white with 1011 blocks.
+There's also memoery cards that can save off of SD cards as well.
 Each block is about 8KB.